x. Provision, Contingent Liabilities and Contingent Assets

 The eligible employees of the Company are entitled to receive post-employment benefits in respect of provident and family fund in which both the employee and the Company make monthly contributions at a specified percentage of the covered employee’s salary .Both employee’s and Company’s contributions are made to Regional Provident Fund Commissioner (RPFC) and the employer’s contributions are charged to the Statement of profit and loss as incurred.

-b.
+c.
 Gratuity

 The Company has an obligation towards gratuity, a defined retirement plan, covering eligible employees.
 The plan provides a lump sum payment to vested employees at retirement, death, and incapacitation or on termination of employment of an amount based on the respective employees’ salary and the tenure of employment with the Company.
 Liabilities with regard to the Gratuity Plan are determined by actuarial valuation, performed by an independent actuary, at each balance sheet date using the projected unit credit method.
 Actuarial gains and losses for the gratuity liability are recognized full in the period in which they occur through other comprehensive income.

-xiii.
+xii.
 Lease

 The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116.
 Identification of a lease requires significant judgement.
-The Company uses significant judgement in assessing t he lease term.
+The Company uses significant judgement in assessing the lease term.

 For short-term and low value leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the lease term.

-xiv.
+xiii.
 Earning per Equity Share

 Basic earnings per equity share are calculated by dividing the net profit or loss for the period attributable to equity shareholders by the weighted average number of equity shares outstanding during the period.